 Maximum Age of Entry

-Check the age eligibility before selecting any medical insurance for senior citizens.
+Check the age eligibility before selecting any health protection plan for senior citizens.
 Some plans cap the entry age at 65, while others offer coverage beyond that.
-Those looking for health insurance for elderly individuals aged 70 and above should look for policies with a higher or no age limit.
+Those looking for health protection plan for elderly individuals aged 70 and above should look for plans with a higher or no age limit.

 Sum Insured & Enhancement Option